General Info – summary

 Fruit

 The Fruit is a paired Follicle (dry dehiscent fruit, which is almost cylindrical and pod-like, that opens only on the front side and is the product of the single pistil).
-The fruit is up to 2 x 2cm but usually smaller, and covered with dense pinkish-grey short soft hairs when young.
+The cigar-shaped fruit is up to 15 x 2cm but usually smaller and covered with dense pinkish-grey short soft hairs when young.
 The follicles taper at each end and are at right angles to the supporting stem.
-When mature the fruit eventually splits releasing many Seeds – each long, narrow, light brown and grooved.
-Each ends in silky golden hairs enabling wind dispersal.
+When mature the fruit eventually splits releasing many long, narrow, light brown and grooved Seeds.
+Each seed has a tuft of silky golden-brown hairs at each end – enhancing wind dispersal.
 (Jul-Jan).

 Distribution & Ecology

-These Plants are located in KwaZulu-Natal – NE, Mpumalanga e.g. Shingwedzi in the Kruger Park, Limpopo Province, Botswana, Swaziland, central and southern Mozambique, Zambia, Malawi and into Tropical Africa.
+These Plants are located in NE KwaZulu-Natal, Mpumalanga e.g. Shingwedzi in the Kruger Park, and Limpopo.
+Beyond South Africa, they occur in Botswana, SiSwati (Swaziland), central and southern Mozambique, Zambia, Malawi and into Tropical Africa.
 Grazing often prevents the plants from growing very high.
 Consumers include Impala, Kudu and Rhino.
-Baboons uproot whole plants to feed on the tuberous rootstocks.
+Baboons may uproot whole plants to feed on the tuberous rootstocks.
 Plants are common at low altitudes on rocky ridges and brackish flats.
-They grow in sandy soil, in dry woodland, open grassland or in sandy woodland and make exceptional container plants.
+They grow in sandy soil, in dry woodland, open grassland or in sandy woodland.

 Ethnobotany

 These plants may have toxic properties (used as a fish and arrow poison).
-The milky Latex contains a toxic alkaloid which is a Cardiac glycoside that affects heart functioning.
-However, they are consumed by many animals.
+The milky Latex extracted from the bark contains a toxic alkaloid which is a Cardiac glycoside that affects heart functioning.
+However, many animals do consume the plants.
 Seeds germinates easily but must not be over-watered.
-They should be grown in a frost-free environment.
-In warm, dry positions, they make a good container plant.
-Plants are susceptible to frost and overwatering.
+Grow these plants in a frost-free well-drained environment.
+In warm, dry positions, they make an exceptional container plant.
+Plants require space for root development.
+Plants are susceptible to frost and overwatering but need water well when in leaf.
 Local medicine makes use of this plant.

 References